boustrophedon/extrasafe/README.md

 ## Why not use systemd's built-in seccomp support?

-System supports filtering child processes' syscalls with seccomp via the `SystemCallFilter` attribute.
+systemd supports filtering child processes' syscalls with seccomp via the `SystemCallFilter` attribute.
 See [e.g. this blog post](https://prefetch.net/blog/2017/11/27/securing-systemd-services-with-seccomp-profiles/) and [the systemd documentation]()

 Issues: